 And that’s part of how dinosaurs became birds.
 Beaks, which started out as a simple replacement for lost teeth, became so successful that they completely replaced teeth for life.

 Dentures have gone through a similar evolution over the years.
-Although traditional dentures were limited in function, modern dentures like FOY ® Dentures can function as well as or better than the teeth they’re replacing, which are worn, damaged, and incomplete.
+Although traditional dentures were limited in function, FOY ® Dentures are modern dentures invented by Rod Strickland DDS.

 However, these dentures aren’t quite good enough to extract healthy teeth and replace them with implant dentures.
 That seems about as likely as people learning to fly by flapping their arms.
 But, then again, stranger things have happened, obviously.